Maintaining your tyres: give them a long life

 Always have your tyres fitted by a specialist.
 When it is not done correctly, this could lead to failure, poor handling or rapid tread wear.

-Motorcare Service Centres can help you with advice on the best tyres for your car according to your needs.
+Motorcare Service Centre can help you with advice on the best tyres for your car according to your needs.
 Keep in mind never to mix tyre fitments.

 In order to maintain an even tread wear, it is recommended you have your tyres rotated every 10,000 or 15,000 kilometres, even if there is no visible sign of tread wear.
 The rotation needs to be done using a cross pattern.
 It can be done on any front or rear wheel drive vehicle.